spacehellas/tnova-vim-backend/documentation/tnova-vim-manager.md

 This workflow is being performed with a time period that can be set with the *pollingInterval* parameter as aforementioned.

+### OpenDayLight interface

+The backend uses the available REST API of OpenDayLight to receive respective statistics.
+Each REST API request is encapsulated with an Authorisation Header, which contains a username and password with sufficient privileges.
+Information of every network device is periodically requested and stored to the time-series database, so that users can later access them through the monitoring API.

+The statistics that are currently requested and stored are the following:

+* **Port Statistics**: rx packet count, tx packet count, rx byte count, tx byte count, rx drop count, tx drop count.
+* **Table Statistics**: active count, lookup count, matched count, maximum supported entries.

 ### Northbound API to Orchestrator